The “Happiest Place on Earth” can be full of tired tantrums and frazzled parents (and believe me, you’ll see it all).

 5. Beware of the Food

 In a nutshell, the food sold in the park is pricey and unhealthy – unless you want a banana from the fruit stall – but what kid would choose that?
 Instead head out to Downtown Disney, the street of shops and restaurants at the entrance.
-Here, you will find loads of places, from bakeries to the kid-friendly and very cool Rainforest Cafe.
-Have a breather and a Corona-rita (a Margarita with a mini bottle of Corona headfirst into a huge glass) to brace yourself for the afternoon assault.
-Or better yet, take your own food in from your hotel if you prefer.
+Here, you will find loads of places, from bakeries to a juice bar.
+Or better yet, take your own food in if you don’t fancy gnawing on a turkey leg the size of a lamb roast.